-The Local Development Plan is due to replace the Local plan and Structure plan as the overall planning policy for the area in early 2015.
+The Council formally adopted the Argyll and Bute Local Development Plan on the 26th March 2015.
 You can find out more information regarding the Local Development Process here.

 Read the full report and appendices, produced to help develop the windfarm / wind turbine policies and associated spatial framework in the proposed Local Development Plan.

 Our Outdoor Access Team are currently working on the Core Path plan for the area.

 Forests and woodland cover over 30% of the land area of Argyll and Bute, and as such, impact on many aspects of our lives.
 The strategy provides an overall picture of the resource and its related issues.
 It sets out what we would like our woodlands to look like over the next 50 years in our area, and how we can make the most of them so that they contribute to our local economy, to the environment, our rich heritage, and to the quality of life for our communities and residents.

 According to experts, Argyll and Bute is considered to be a biodiversity hot spot with some of the best examples of a range of Land, Freshwater and Marine and Coastal Habitats and Species in the UK.